Kinabatangan River: Geology and ecology

 The river area, including Labang and Kuamut, were formed by the Early and Middle Miocene periods, while large parts of the river system from the Maliau Basin were formed during the Early and Late Miocene.
 Towards the river mouth, the area is made of Middle Miocene chaotic deposits.
 The ecology of the upper reaches of the river has been severely disrupted by excessive logging and clearing of land for plantations, although the original lowland forest and mangrove swamps near the coast have largely survived, providing sanctuary for a population of saltwater crocodiles (Crocodylus porosus) and containing some of Borneo's highest concentrations of wildlife.

+Bornean orangutans, proboscis monkeys, Borneo elephants and Sunda clouded leopards are some of the most remarkable mammals that can be found along the river.
+There are also many bird species, such as the family of hornbills: black hornbill, wrinkled hornbill, white-crowned hornbill, rhinoceros hornbill, and oriental pied hornbill.

+The endemic Ganges shark (Glyphis fowlerae) is found in the lower reaches.

 In many villages along the river, the demand for freshwater fish has always been high, and the livelihoods of villagers have greatly depended on the income from catches.
 Each year, the lashing rains of the northeast monsoon cause the river to swell rapidly.
 Unable to disgorge into the sea quickly enough, the river frequently overflows its banks and spreads across the flat land of its lower reaches, creating a huge floodplain.